jacks1098/Crack-Your-Way-Java-version-/README.md

  - The team who solve 20 questions first will be delcared as winner.

 # System Info:
-  - The questions will be in following format Q.)______________________________________________<br />
+  - The questions will be in following format<br />
+    Q.)______________________________________________<br />
        A) Wrong Option   - Location 1<br />
        B) Wrong Option   - Location 2<br />